bekk/bekk-christmas/post/ux/8-biases-that-affects-your-user-experience.md

 Try it yourself.
 Create more human experiences that delight your users.
 It will make your team more proud of what you create, and it will make your users more engaged with your products — impacting your business.

-\--\
+\--

 Illustrations by me.
+Movie by Thomas Fjeldberg-Norheim and Elin Ohme.

-Images and gifs are screenrecordings from Mailchimp, Apple, Hifi klubbben, Proshop, Elektroimportøren, Google, Facebook.
+Images and gifs are screen recordings from Gjensidige, Mailchimp, Apple, Hifi klubben, Proshop,  Elektroimportøren, Google, Facebook, Klarna, Elkjøp, Komplett and NAV.